Sudo-Ivan/omarchy/README.md

 - Bluetooth disabled by default.
 Run `sudo systemctl enable --now bluetooth.service` to enable it.
 - Added FIDO2 support.
 - Added FUSE2 support (some AppImages depend on it).
+- Rank mirrors first using reflector for fast package download speeds.

 ## WIP